Real-time Data Analytics: Which KPIs Are Right for Your Business?

 4 KPIs and Which Industries Should Use Them

 In other words, the new precedent for analytics is not who users are but what they do.
 Therefore, the faster you can understand why they do what they do, the better you can make your product.
-You’ll need to track behavioral data in order to create highly personalized experiences that cater to customer preferences.
+You’ll need to track behavioral data in order to create highly that cater to customer preferences.

 Having the right tools to track real-time analytics is one thing, but understanding what to track is not as easy.
 Determining the right KPIs is largely dependent on the nature of your business, its product, and its goals.
 Here are just a few examples to get you thinking about the value of real-time analytics.